dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 });
 ```

-Alternatively, to enable maximum logging for every component that uses `Microsoft.Extensions.Logging`, you could use the following code:
+Alternatively, to enable maximum logging for every component that uses <xref:Microsoft.Extensions.Logging?displayProperty=fullName>, you could use the following code:

 ```csharp
 services.AddLogging(logging =>